-According to new data gathered and analyzed by NRDC, the Natural Resources Defense Council, these increased risks range from eye, ear, nose, and throat problems to skin and eye irritation, heat stroke, and heart attacks,
+According to new data gathered and analyzed by the Natural Resources Defense Council, these increased risks range from eye, ear, nose, and throat problems to skin and eye irritation, heat stroke, and heart attacks,

-Nationwide, NRDC’s analysis indicates that in recent years the health of about 40 percent of Americans – nearly 127 million people – has been threatened by unhealthy levels of smog produced by fossil fuel power plants, vehicles, and emissions from other sources that create ground-level ozone in the atmosphere, along with unhealthy levels of pollen-producing ragweed.
+Nationwide, NRDC’s analysis indicates that in recent years, the health of about 40 percent of Americans – nearly 127 million people – has been threatened by unhealthy levels of smog produced by fossil fuel power plants, vehicles, and emissions from other sources that create ground-level ozone in the atmosphere, along with unhealthy levels of pollen-producing ragweed.
 Rising average temperatures and sunlight compound the threats, accelerating the process and creating more smog.
-In addition, the drier, warming seasonal patterns in some parts of the country will extend “smog season.”
+In addition, the drier, warming seasonal patterns in some parts of the country will extend the “smog season.”

 Furthermore, the rising levels of atmospheric carbon dioxide (CO2) driven by fossil fuel use enhance the growth of ragweed and other plants producing pollen.
-Extended warm seasons mean that pollen is produced for longer periods throughout the year.
-Taken together, more smog and more pollen will more than likely result in higher numbers of sick days for students, missed work days for parents and other adults, and a general reduction in productivity and quality of life – including premature deaths – for the population as a whole.
+Extended warm seasons mean pollen is produced for longer periods throughout the year.
+Taken together, more smog and more pollen will likely result in higher numbers of sick days for students, missed work days for parents and other adults, and a general reduction in productivity and quality of life – including premature deaths – for the population as a whole.
 Increased medical expenses are likely to result as well.

-NRDC is mobilizing its resources to take action to reduce the rising health risks associated with fossil fuel use, greenhouse gas emissions and other forms of environmental pollution.
+NRDC is mobilizing its resources to take action to reduce the rising health risks associated with fossil fuel use, greenhouse gas emissions, and other forms of environmental pollution.
 In addition to producing an interactive map based on air quality and unhealthy air days nationwide, NRDC is calling on public and private sector leaders and citizens at all levels: